Idan-sh/Java-Server-Logs/README.md

 When a new TO-DO is created, it is assigned by the server to the next id in turn.

 #### Upon processing the creation, the following will be checked:
-1. Is there already a TO-DO with this title (TO-DOs titles are unique)
+1. Is there already a TO-DO with this title (TO-DOs' titles are unique)
 2. Is the dueDate in the future.

 #### If the operation can be invoked (all verification went OK):